GOL-UniFI/GOL-UniFI.github.io/README.md

-# Software Technlogies Laboratory
+# Global Optimization Laboratory

-Official website of the Software Technlogies Laboratory at the School of Engineering - University of Florence
+Official website of the Global Optimization Laboratory at the School of Engineering - University of Florence